irfansofyana/my-data-engineering-learning-path/README.md

 This repository is about all my journey to learn about data engineering

 ## Why created this repo?
 I want to track the progress of my learning in the data engineering field.
-In this project, I'll probably put my result of learning something here whether it can be from online courses or other resources.
-I'll also put something that I think it's important for my future in data engineering
+In this project, I'll probably put my result of learning something whether it can be from online courses or other resources.
+I'll also put something that I think it's important for my future in the data engineering

 ## Online Courses
 Here I put some courses related to data engineering that I've taken and will be done in the future